Cigarettes and Valentines

-Cigarettes and Valentines is an unreleased studio album by American rock band Green Day.
+Cigarettes and Valentines is an unreleased album by the American rock band Green Day.
 The album would have been the follow-up to Warning (2000).
-The album was written and recorded in six months, and the official track list consisted of 16 songs.
-Two or three additional songs were recorded, and were something "worth chasing" after turning in the record.
-The band got together, and thought the additional songs were really good.
-Instead of releasing Cigarettes and Valentines, the band decided to make an album with those additional songs, which led to the creation of American Idiot (2004).
+Sixteen tracks were written and recorded in six months.
+After turning in the record, the band composed two or three additional songs, and decided these were "worth chasing".
+Instead of releasing Cigarettes and Valentines, the band made a new album with those additional songs, which led to the creation of American Idiot (2004).

-However, the band has stated multiple times that in summer of 2003, when the album was nearly finished, the master tapes were stolen from the band's studio, and instead of re-recording the album, they decided to start from scratch, leading to the creation of American Idiot.
+However, the band has stated multiple times that in the summer of 2003, when the album was nearly finished, the master tapes were stolen from the band's studio, and instead of re-recording the album, they decided to start from scratch, leading to the creation of American Idiot.

 To date, only the title track has been released in full form.
 However, the American Idiot track "Homecoming", including demo tracks "Everyone's Breaking Down" and "Just Another Year", contain elements of the album.
-In an interview the band did on New York radio station Q104.3 on March 28, 2010, Green Day confirmed "Too Much Too Soon", a bonus track of American Idiot, was originally a song recorded during the Cigarettes and Valentines sessions.

-On February 26, 2011, bassist Mike Dirnt confirmed three other song titles that were originally recorded for the album: "Dropout", "Sleepyhead", and "Walk Away".
+On February 26, 2011, bassist Mike Dirnt confirmed three songs that were originally recorded for the album: "Dropout", "Sleepyhead", and "Walk Away".
 Notably, "Walk Away" is also the title of a song on the band's eleventh studio album, ¡Tré!
 (2012).